Red Hat open-sources TrustyAI, an auditing tool for AI decision systems

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

 The ability to automate decisions is becoming essential for enterprises that deal in industries where mission-critical processes involve many variables.
 For example, in the financial sector, assessing the risk of even a single transaction can become infinitely complex.
-But while the utility of AI-powered, automated decision-making systems is undeniable, it often plays second fiddle to transparency.
+But while the utility of AI-powered, automated decision-making systems is undeniable, utility often plays second fiddle to transparency.
 Automated decision-making systems can be hard to interpret in practice, particularly when they integrate with other AI systems.

 In search of a solution, researchers at Red Hat developed the TrustyAI Explainability Toolkit, a library leveraging techniques for explaining automated decision-making systems.
-A part of Kogito, Red Hat’s cloud-native business automation framework, TrustyAI enriches AI model execution information through algorithms while extracting, collecting, and publishing metadata for auditing and compliance.
+Part of Kogito, Red Hat’s cloud-native business automation framework, TrustyAI enriches AI model execution information through algorithms while extracting, collecting, and publishing metadata for auditing and compliance.

 TrustyAI arrived in Kogito last summer but was released as a standalone open source package this week.